TheArtSite

 around your controls.

-You can provide your group with a label by placing a legend
+You can provide your group with a label by placing a legend element

-within the fieldset
+within the fieldset.

 TextBox